Aliases for CREB3L2 Gene

 This gene encodes a member of the oasis bZIP transcription factor family.
 Members of this family can dimerize but form homodimers only.
 The encoded protein is a transcriptional activator.
 Translocations between this gene on chromosome 7 and the gene fused in sarcoma on chromosome 16 can be found in some tumors.
 Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Dec 2011]

 GeneCards Summary for CREB3L2 Gene

 CREB3L2 (CAMP Responsive Element Binding Protein 3 Like 2) is a Protein Coding gene.
 Diseases associated with CREB3L2 include Myxofibrosarcoma and Sarcoma.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and AKT Siganaling Pathway.
+Among its related pathways are B Cell Receptor Signaling Pathway (sino) and cGMP-PKG signaling pathway.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II proximal promoter sequence-specific DNA binding.
 An important paralog of this gene is CREB3L1.